Benchling-Open-Source/allotropy/README.md

 This code is published under the permissive MIT license because we believe that standardized instrument data is a benefit for everyone in science.

-## Python version

-This library uses Python 3.9 or higher.

 # Usage

 Convert a file to an ASM dictionary: